ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

     Disconnect from Fabric gateway.
     getPaper program complete

-Now, we have run through the full lifecycle of 1 paper through the command line interface (CLI).
+Now, we have run through the full lifecycle of one paper through the command line interface (CLI).
 In the following sections we will use a mixture of the CLI, the VSCode user interface, and a loopback API service application.